On factorization and vector bundles of conformal blocks from vertex algebras

-established in \cite[Lemma 8.7.1]{nt} (note that there is a sign of difference between the involution $\vartheta$ used in this paper and the involution used in \cite{nt}).
+established in \cite[Lemma 8.7.1]{nt} (there is a sign difference between the involution $\vartheta$ used here and the involution used in \cite{nt}).
 Thus we conclude that the map $\Psi$ is well-defined and makes the diagram above commute.

 \setword{\textit{Step 2}}{StSew2}.
-Since (i) the target of $\Psi$ is a free $\mathscr{O}_{S_0}\llbracket q \rrbracket$-module of finite rank, (ii) the source is finitely generated (Theorem \ref{thm:CoherenceOnS}), and (iii) $\Phi$ is an isomorphism modulo $q$ (Theorem \ref{thm:Factfamily}), Nakayama's lemma implies that $\Psi$ is an isomorphism (this is as in \cite{tuy}, \cite{loowzw}, \cite{nt}). \end{proof}
+Since (i) the target of $\Psi$ is a free $\mathscr{O}_{S_0}\llbracket q \rrbracket$-module of finite rank, (ii) the source is finitely generated (Theorem \ref{thm:CoherenceOnS}), and (iii) $\Phi$ is an isomorphism modulo $q$ (Theorem \ref{thm:Factfamily}), Nakayama's lemma implies that $\Psi$ is an isomorphism (this is as in \cite{tuy,loowzw,nt}). \end{proof}